 Laser requires more advanced technology and the machines are more expensive costing up to £100,000 at 2020 prices.
 However as we’ve mentioned, IPL usually requires more sessions for good results and you are more likely to end up spending more for IPL in the long run.

-LASER : More expensive
+LASER : More expensive but sees results quicker

-As laser uses a stronger beam of light, you might think the IPL is safer.
+As the laser uses a stronger beam of light, you might think the IPL is safer.
 However laser only targets the hair follicles and unlike IPL, it doesn’t affect the surrounding skin tissue.
 IPL is not as strong as laser so will need more sessions.
-This puts your skin under more stress and it will spend more time healing.
+This puts your skin under more stress, and it will spend more time healing.
 One shot over the area might seem to make it safer than laser but as mentioned in order to get the same results you need to treat the same area more than once causing your skin to be exposed more light than laser.
 At Premier Laser & Skin we use FDA approved Candela lasers which are also being used in Hospitals.
 So you are definitely in safe hands.

 IPL: Skin more exposed